Employment and Taxes

 Whether you work on-campus, off-campus or currently performing CPT or OPT, students must report to International Student Services if they change of employers.
-Students can download Change of Employers form and complete the document.
-Upon completion, students may email the form to our office for processing the information into their file.
+Students can fill out the Change of Employers form here.

 Each year—usually by April 15—anyone who earns an income in the United States is required to file and pay taxes to the federal government.
 However, F-1 international students must follow special regulations when paying taxes on their income.